 sharon d. engbrecht

 Hi, I’m Sharon D. Engbrecht (Eng-breh-kt).
 I use they/them pronouns and sometimes go by Syd.
+I hail from the Canadian prairies and am a prairie kid at heart, but I’ve Iived across Canada including BC, Alberta, Saskatchewan, Manitoba, Ontario, and Quebec.

 In the spring of 2025, I completed my PhD in English Literature at the University of British Columbia.
 Working in narrative theory and feminist thought, I looked at a genre of writing that has at its core a critique of romance, what I termed critical-romance narratives.
-The novels in my dissertation represented a variety of canonical genres, from feminist writing to kitchen sink realism, dystopia, historical fiction, and experimental prose; but they were all united by an underlying skepticism towards inherited identities of femininity, womanhood, and what the experience of being “female” means as those experiences are so often aligned with romance and love.
+The novels in my dissertation represented a variety of genres, from feminist writing to kitchen sink realism, dystopia, historical fiction, and experimental prose; but they were all united by an underlying skepticism towards inherited narratives of success, femininity, womanhood, and what the experience of being “female” means as those experiences are so often aligned with romance and love.

 My focus in this research has shifted slightly to become my current book project.
 While I still explore how women use fiction to critique socio-cultural narratives of romance, my attention has turned towards the idea that everyone has a story of romance and how these stories motivate presentations and inhabitances of gender and sexuality.